bcat/qmk_userspace/layouts/60_tsangan_hhkb/bcat/readme.md

-* The leftmost and rightmost bottom row keys are mapped to Ctrl rather than anything more useful because most of my Tsangan PCBs actually have HHKB plates and/or blockers, so there aren't switches installed in those positions.
+* The leftmost and rightmost bottom row keys are mapped to Ctrl rather than anything more useful because most of my Tsangan PCBs actually have HHKB plates and/or blockers, so there likely aren't switches installed in those positions.

 ## Default layer